Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 1. Select the desired view.

-2. If desired, select the cancellation type you want to check.
+2. If desired, select the cancellation and chargeback type you want to check.
 The following types are available:
     - **Cancel**
       The customer has revoked the reservation.
     - **Chargeback**